zarusz/Training_IoT/README.md

 ToDo

-In the sample we have used the `HTTPClient` which makes it easy to work with `HTTP` protocol.
-ESP Arduino also makes it possible to use the low level *Socket* API (see [`WiFiClient`](https://github.com/esp8266/Arduino/tree/master/libraries/ESP8266WiFi/examples/WiFiClient)).
+In the sample we have used the `HTTPClient` which makes it easy to work with *HTTP* protocol.
+ESP-Arduino also makes it possible to use the low level *TCP/IP Socket* interface (see [`WiFiClient`](https://github.com/esp8266/Arduino/tree/master/libraries/ESP8266WiFi/examples/WiFiClient)).

-When the program starts it pulls the device state from the test WebApp.
+When the program starts it pulls the device state from the WebApp.
 Any change done in the WebApp is also reflected in the device's LED:
 ```
 Connecting to http://iot-remotecontrolapp.azurewebsites.net/api/device/my_device_id/state
 [HTTP] GET... code: 200